4lessandrodev/neode-nestjs/README.md

 > .env

-Ensure you are reading your .env before start your application You must add `env-cmd` before your script
+If your connection fail check if you are reading your .env settings before start your application You must add `env-cmd` before your script

 ```json